The 10 most innovative projects for the private jet of tomorrow

 Pipistrel Velis electro

 This is the first certified electric aircraft in Europe.
-The Velis Electro is a two-seater aircraft designed primarily for pilot training.
+The Velis Electro is a two-seater aircraft designed for pilot training.
 The Pipistrel Velis Electro can be operated commercially and is fully approved for pilot training.
 The company plans to deliver more than 30 units this year to customers in seven countries.

 AURA AERO